astrotars/stream-android-custom-timeline/README.md

-# Building a Custom Timeline with Stream Activity Feeds and Kotlin on Android
+# Building a Custom Timeline Feed with Stream Activity Feeds and Kotlin on Android

 In this post, we'll be creating a simple social network, called The Stream, that allows a user to post messages to followers.